 What Does ERA Stand For in Baseball?

-Whats ERA in baseball?
+What’s ERA in baseball?
 An ERA is a term that stands for Earned Run Average.
 People used statistics to calculate the average number of runs one player earned in an inning pitched.
-Its formula is also easy: you need to take the total runs one player earned and divide it against the total number of innings.
+Its formula is also easy: you need to take the total runs one player earned and divide it by the total number of innings.
 After that, you need to multiply this latter number by nine to get an ERA rating for each player.

 Historical Origins of ERA in Baseball

-We’ve understood the ERA baseball definition, but who invented this term.
+We’ve understood the ERA baseball definition, but who invented this term?
 The answer is a statistician and also a writer named Henry Chadwick.
-People said that he invented it and got credit from the mid to the late 19th century.
+People said that he invented it and got credit from the mid to late 19th century.
 He thought that a result like a win or loss is not enough to determine a player’s talent.